-Congratulations to the 662 students who have been named to the President's List at Minnesota State Community and Technical College for Fall Semester 2018!
-To qualify for this academic honor, students must have completed 12 or more credits of college-level coursework and earned a semester grade point average of 3.5 or higher.
+Congratulations to the 1,278 students who have been named to the President's List and Dean's List at Minnesota State Community and Technical College for Spring Semester 2019!

-Click on the document below to see a complete list of students who earned this academic recognition.
+Click on the documents below to see complete lists of students who earned academic recognition.

 Congratulations to M State students Savannah Findlay, Joshua Hansen, Heidi King and Shane Motschenbacherther, who have been named to the All-Minnesota Academic Team in recognition of their leadership, campus involvement and community service.